Katze rollt auf Boden. Wann kommt Tier in Pubertät: Symptome, typische Pubertätsprobleme

 • Let them learn boundaries: Practice with clear signals and rewards.

-• Be patient: Accept setbacks and stay consistent.
+• Be patient: Accept setbacks and remain consistent.

 Myths and facts about puberty in cats